 Know that you will never find a single string for sale.
 Strings are sold in sets of six (the famous six strings), twelve, or more.

 You should know that when you change a string, it is strongly recommended to change all of the strings of the instrument.
-This is to avoid them having different sounds - and to avoid an imbalance of string tension across the headstock, guitar neck, soundboard and bridge.
+This is to avoid them having different sounds.

 On the web it is quite possible to find exactly what you're looking for.
 There is a wide choice of strings.
 However, it's easier to order from the internet when we already know what to expect!

 You will of course never find used strings on the internet.
 It is impossible to reuse strings that have already been stretched onto another guitar.

 If you did not buy your first set of strings at the same time as your guitar, it may be wiser for you to go to the music and get the opinion of an expert.